 The genesis of African Studies and Gender Studies, particularly within the African knowledge production context, stems from two distinct but interconnected historical pathways.
-African Studies emerged mainly as a response to the Eurocentric representations of the African continent.
-As Nkrumah (2013) points out, postindependence African intellectuals sought to reclaim their narratives from the legacy of colonial misinterpretations.
+African Studies emerged mainly a response to the Eurocentric as representations of the African continent.
+As (2013) points Nkrumah out, postindependence African intellectuals sought to reclaim their narratives from the legacy of colonial misinterpretations.